shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 The VOD Reaction License Version 0.3 aims for clarity, but misunderstandings or mistakes can occur.
 Section 8 of the License states that if a Licensee fails to comply with any condition, their rights under the License terminate automatically.
 This means their permission to use your VODs in their Derivative Work technically ceases.

 However, this automatic termination doesn't always mean that the only option is immediate deletion of the Licensee's Derivative Work.
-Open communication can often lead to a resolution:
+Open communication can often lead to a resolution.

 <details>
-<summary>Identify the Issue</summary>
+<summary>Identify the Issue.</summary>

 If you (the Licensor) become aware of a Derivative Work that appears to violate the terms of your VOD Reaction License Version 0.3, the first step is to verify the issue.
 Examples of non-compliance could include:
 * Improper attribution to you.